-On September 29, 2017, the Company completed a public offering of 21,033,508 subscription receipts at a price of \$0.90 per subscription receipt for gross proceeds of \$18,930,157.
-The net proceeds of the offering of \$18,312,981 was placed in escrow pending the satisfaction of the certain escrow release conditions.
-On October 16, 2017, the escrow release conditions were satisfied and the net proceeds of the subscription receipts was released to the Company and holders of the subscription receipts received one ordinary share of Company for each subscription receipt held.
+On September 29, 2017, the Company completed a public offering of 21,033,508 subscription receipts at a price of \$0.90 per subscription receipt for gross proceeds of \$18,930,157 which was placed in escrow pending the satisfaction of the certain escrow release conditions.
+On October 16, 2017, the escrow release conditions were satisfied and the proceeds of the subscription receipts were released to the Company and holders of the subscription receipts received one ordinary share of Company for each subscription receipt held.